• Seat Deposits

 NOTE for our Reduced Schedule students: Admitted students who have expressed interest in enrolling in fewer than 12 hours or part time and who pay their seat deposits are required to first meet with our Associate Dean of Students Affairs, Martha Cordell, before enrolling.
-Dean Cordell will begin meeting with incoming reduced schedule students to discuss their schedules.
-To set up an appointment to meet with her please call 918.631.3319.
+Dean Cordell meets with incoming reduced schedule students to discuss their schedules.
+To set up an appointment to meet with her please call 918.631.3126.

 • Foundations in Legal Study: Mandatory Orientation

-Foundations of Legal Study (FLS) for the entering fall class will start August 17, 2014, at John Rogers Hall.
+Foundations of Legal Study (FLS) for the entering spring class will start January 7, 2015, at John Rogers Hall.

-• First Day of Fall Classes – August 25
+• First Day of Spring Classes – January 12

 OTHER IMPORTANT INFORMATION